JavaScript is required

 What is a filing hearing?

-This is the first step at the Magistrates’ Court.
-At a filing hearing the magistrate will set out a timeline for when the prosecution must give you their brief of evidence.
-This is called the hand-up brief.
+At a filing hearing the magistrate will set out a timeline for when the prosecution must give their brief of evidence.
+This is called a hand-up brief.
+They will also set a date for committal mention.

 Committal mention hearing